Superrehtard/old_diaspora_wiki/Kevin's-suggestions.md

 Click on an album to go to the album's page.
 Here you find a 'upload photos' button.
 Once you have uploaded the photos it a message should come up and say: don't forget to attach aspects to your photos.
 On the album page you can assign aspects to each photo.

-Givne a user named Bob and a user named Alice... :P Alice puts Bob in her 'friends' aspect
+* Given a user named Bob and a user named Alice... :P
+* Alice puts Bob in her 'friends' aspect
-And Alice makes a new album called 'Animals'
+* And Alice makes a new album called 'Animals'
-And Alice uploads a photo of her dog to the album called 'Animals' And Alice assigns the photo to her 'friends' aspect When Bob goes to Alices' album overview, he should see an album called 'Animals' When Bob clicks on the album he arrives on the album page When Bob is on the album page, he should see a photo of Alices' dog When he clicks on the photo of Alices' dog, the photoviewer should appear And Bob should be able to comment, like, tag, etc and be a happy bob
+* And Alice uploads a photo of her dog to the album called 'Animals'
+* And Alice assigns the photo to her 'friends' aspect
+* When Bob goes to Alices' album overview, he should see an album called 'Animals'
+* When Bob clicks on the album he arrives on the album page
+* When Bob is on the album page, he should see a photo of Alices' dog
+* When he clicks on the photo of Alices' dog, the photoviewer should appear
+* And Bob should be able to comment, like, tag, etc and be a happy bob

 How to deal with aspects and albums?
 Upload photos to albums and assign aspects to the photos.
 A visiting contact will only see the albums that contain at least one picture they have access to.
 Example: